obada-foundation/node-api-library-csharp/docs/ObitApi.md

 [[Back to README]](../README.md)

-## SearchObits
+## Get

-> InlineResponse2005 SearchObits (string serialNumberHash = null, string obitStatus = null, string manufacturer = null, string partNumber = null, string usn = null, string ownerDid = null, int? offset = null, int? limit = null)

-Search obits by given filters.
+> Obit Get (string obitDid)

+Get Obit by DID or USN

+Get a single Obit by given ObitDID or USN

 ### Example